What Makes A Good Vinyl Record Display?

 Vinyl Record Storage

-And maybe you also want this storage unit to hold your record player?
-Now you’re going to need something with enough depth for a turntable while simultaneously holding it steady so that the player doesn’t skip if you have a few drinks and stumble into your new storage unit.
+Now maybe you also want this storage unit to hold your record player?
+You’re going to need something with enough depth for a turntable while simultaneously holding it steady so that the player doesn’t skip if you have a few drinks and stumble into your new storage unit.
 Endeavor to spin responsibly ladies and gentlemen.

 There are so many solutions to vinyl storage, from affordable, bulletproof units like the infamous Ikea Kallax to vintage listening stations and standard shelving units from the hardware store.
 Ikea’s Kallax comes in at a good price point, and while it’s ever so slightly thinner than it’s parent unit (RIP Expedit, we’ll miss you), the Kallax is fully stable and works hard to make sure your vinyl records are sturdy, and the unit itself is not going to tip or fall over.
 Its depth will easily hold most turntables and when assembled correctly, the shelves will not bow from the weight of all your records.
 Follow the instructions y’all.

-Looking for something different?
-There are some really inspiring high-end options too, from custom listening station designs to restored mid-century modern furniture that makes you feel like you’re in an episode of Mad Men.
-If you’re looking for something that says… I give a shit about my house, and I’m not assembling any damn furniture today, check out our Pinterest board on vinyl storage options for more inspiration.
+Looking for something unique?
+There are some really inspiring high-end vinyl album storage options too, from custom listening station designs to restored mid-century modern furniture that makes you feel like you’re in an episode of Mad Men.
+If you’re looking for something that says… I give a shit about my house, and I’m not assembling any furniture today, check out our Pinterest board on vinyl storage options for more inspiration.

 Have some extra wall space and enjoy a nice piece of art?
 Did you pull some meaningful records out of storage or inherit something nice?
 Framing vinyl records may be for you.
 Framing, when done well, screams: I give a damn about this vinyl record …Primarily because framing is the number one solution for long-term protection and preservation of memorabilia.